-In completion of this course, the student will have developed the skills and knowledge necessary for taking the Oklahoma State Board of Cosmetology and Barbering Master Instructor Exam (if holding a Cosmetology license) or the Oklahoma State Board of Cosmetology and Barbering Richard (if holding an Esthetic license) or the Oklahoma State Board of Cosmetology and Barbering Nail Technician Instructor Exam (if holding a Nail Technician license) or the Oklahoma State Board of Cosmetology and Barbering Master Barber Instructor Exam (if holding a Barber license).
+In completion of this course, the student will have developed the skills and knowledge necessary for taking the Oklahoma State Board of Cosmetology and Barbering Master Instructor Exam (if holding a Cosmetology license) or the Oklahoma State Board of Cosmetology and Barbering Esthetic Instructor Exam (if holding an Esthetic license) or the Oklahoma State Board of Cosmetology and Barbering Nail Technician Instructor Exam (if holding a Nail Technician license) or the Oklahoma State Board of Cosmetology and Barbering Master Barber Instructor Exam (if holding a Barber license) .
 After completion of the Master Educator course and after obtaining the instructor license, students who hold a Cosmetology license may teach as a Master Instructor which includes the areas of Cosmetology, Esthetics, Nail Technology, and Master Instructor.
 Students who complete the Master Educator course while holding an Esthetic license will be able to Esthetics or Esthetic Instructors, and those holding a Nail Technician license will be able to teach Nail Technician, or Nail Technician Instructors.
 Those students who complete the Master Educator course while holding a Barber license will be able to teach Barbering or Barber instructors.

+Dipiona

+Total Hrs: 300

+Total Semester Hours of Credit: 10

 Total Weeks: 10 (full time day) or 20 (part time day - 15 hours per week) or 15 (part-time evening)

-Clock Hrs: Lecture/Lal
+Clock Hrs: Lecture/Lab

 Credential Earned: Diploma and qualifies student to take the Oklahoma State Board written and practical examinations

-Academic Year: Full-time - 300 hours/10 weeks (Non term) or Part-time 300 hours/15 weeks (Non term)
+Academic Year: Academic Year: Full-time - 300 hours/10 weeks (Non term) or Part-time 300 hours/15 weeks (Non term)